humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails4.md

 </div>
 {% endhighlight %}

-When you start your server and add a new transcription, you should now see a form that looks like this:
+When you restart your server and add a new transcription, you should now see a form that looks like this:

 ![File Upload]({{"/assets/img/exercises/rails-four/file-upload.png" | prepend: site.baseurl }}){: .img-responsive}